This is a two-part article - so make sure you click through to Part 2 when you get to the end of this page.

 If you are lazy or avoid confrontations at all costs, you'll take those traits with you, and probably in a short space of time, you'll end up in a similar situation.

-See Part 2 for what to do.
+See Part 2 of this article for what to do.

 You'll probably end up under-delivering, and then they'll jump more on your case.
 You can manage up and work with your boss so that you don't take on too much.